marisaroque/sketch-markup-listify/README.md

 3. You can find the plugin in the `Plugins Menu ▸ Markup Listify`.

+## System Requirements

+Sketch Markup Listify has been tested on Sketch (version 39.1) on OS X El Capitan.
+If you have any problems, drop me a line.

 ## Roadmap & Feature Ideas

 * [ ] Build relations between text layers and its sub-groups.